tilezen/vector-datasource/TESTS.md

 Integration tests go in the `integration-tests/` subdirectory.
 Each should be a Python file, but uses a custom test harness which can be found in the `integration-test/__init__.py` file.
 Tests are generally named starting with the issue number of any issue which led to the test being written and a short description of the issue.
 It can he helpful if the description is the same as the git branch on which the issue is being addressed.

-The integration test defines a `unittest` compatible class called `OsmFixtureTest` which provides useful tile-related test functions such as:
+The integration test defines a `unittest` compatible class called `FixtureTest` which provides useful tile-related test functions such as:

 * `assert_has_feature(z, x, y, layer, properties)` fails the test if the tile with coordinate `z/x/y` doesn't contain a feature matching `properties` in layer `layer`.
 * `assert_at_least_n_features(z, x, y, layer, properties, n)` fails the test if the tile layer doesn't contain at least `n` matching features.